 In Chad, psychological support has been offered at all our mobile clinics, where staff reported that deep psychological traumas were quite common.
 This prompted the launch of a specific mental health program to provide psychological consultations and follow-up.

 In Cameroon, we provide mental health care in the health centers of Mora and Kousseri, and in the surgical department in Maroua regional hospital.

-In northeast Nigeria, we conduct mental health activities in Pulka and in Gwoza, and provide mental health care for survivors of sexual and gender-based violence.
+In northeast Nigeria, we conducted mental health activities in Pulka and in Gwoza, and provided mental health care for survivors of sexual and gender-based violence.

 In 2021, MSF made the hard decision to close our medical activities in Pulka and Gwoza due to security developments in the area and accrued threats to humanitarian workers.